Candy

 AddDefaultCharset UTF-8 Options +MultiViews RewriteEngine On RewriteRule http-bind/ http://yourhost.com:5280/http-bind/ [P]

 You should be greeted with a login form.
-Enter your JID (username@yourhost.com) and password to connect to the Jabber server.
+Enter your JID (username@yourhost.com) and password to connect to the XMPP server.

 Configuration